 There are 10 leagues in Duolingo.
 It’s the same number of leagues no matter which Duolingo course you are doing (Spanish or Japanese or Navajo!) since you are competing using XP instead of how many crowns or lessons you have finished.

-List of All Duolingo Leagues (Order of Duolingo Leagues)
+List of All Duolingo Leagues in Order (Order of Duolingo Leagues)

 If you’re super into language learning, or maybe just want to get into it, you should definitely check out this book on Amazon about how to stay fluent in a language over time without losing fluency!